RealNobser/BetterDuinoFirmwareV4/README.md

 The system is centered around the MarcDuino boards which sit in the R2.
 There are two kinds, the Master and the Slave board, which are very similar to each other." - CuriousMarc

-## What is MarcDuino Firmware V4?
+## What is BetterDuino Firmware V4?
-The MarcDuinoFirmwareV4 software is a **firmware replacement** for the original MarcDuino V1.5Rev3 boards.
+The BetterDuinoFirmwareV4 software is a **firmware replacement** for the original MarcDuino V1.5Rev3 boards.

 Details about the **boards** can be found here: